TheOdinProject/curriculum/javascript/computer_science/project_binary_search_trees.md

    </div>

-1. Write a `rebalance` function that rebalances an unbalanced tree. **Tip:** You'll want to use a traversal method to provide a new array to the `buildTree` function.
+1. Write a `rebalance` function that rebalance an unbalanced tree. **Tip:** You'll want to use a traversal method to provide a new array to the `buildTree` function.

 #### Tie it all together